moPsy-project/AKAI_Synth/README.md

 ### Anywhere else

 Make sure that to install the exact dependencies, as there are some variants around the rtmidi package.
 If there are caveats on certain systems, feel free to add a sub-section here and hand in a PR.
-Contributions are mist appreciated.
+Contributions are appreciated!

 ## Usage